bielv8/salasv2/replit.md

 ## Core Features
 - **Classroom Management**: CRUD operations for classroom information including capacity, equipment, and location
 - **Excel File Management**: Each classroom can have an associated Excel file for download by users
-- **Schedule Management**: Admin can manage class schedules with different shifts (morning, afternoon, full-day, night)
+- **Schedule Management**: Admin can manage class schedules with different shifts (morning, afternoon, full-day, night) including individual schedule removal from classroom edit page
 - **Availability Tracking**: Real-time display of classroom availability based on scheduled classes
 - **Report Generation**: PDF report generation using ReportLab library
 - **QR Code Generation**: Dynamic QR code creation for classroom access using qrcode and PIL libraries